bluebird75/luaunit/doc/index.rst

     Be careful when using this function that error messages usually contain the file name and line number information of where the error was generated.
 This is usually inconvenient.
-To ignore the filename and line number information, you can either use a pattern with :func:`assertErrorMsgMatches` or simply check for the message containt with :func:`assertErrorMsgContains` .
+To ignore the filename and line number information, you can either use a pattern with :func:`assertErrorMsgMatches` or simply check for the message content with :func:`assertErrorMsgContains` .

 .. function:: assertErrorMsgContains( partialMsg, func, ... )